AndersDeath/diary2/000-current.md

 # 21 May - Dienstag - Berlin - 607 Tag der Einwanderung - Hot Sunny

 Today I texted to my ex friend that was really close buddy, almost brother - Vadim Erokhov.
 I delivered a piece of news about Pasha.
 Besides that I was in Visable office today.
 I needed to bring a signed contract.
 So I did it.
 Additionally I was in the XU office and did some other things.
 The guy that supposed to be from Morocco is actually from Saudi Arabia.
+I could not expect this.